danielnbarbosa/drlnd_navigation/README.md

 ### Environment Description
 The environment is a open 3D space that the agent will need to navigate.
-The goal is to collect as many good bananas as possible while avoiding bad ones.
+The goal is to collect as many good (yellow) bananas as possible while avoiding bad (blue) ones.
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to: